-Part of the job requires research on the rate of ICT diffusion in the country at the state level as the project being designed will operate at subnational level.
-For our purposes, ICTs include both Internet and mobile phone, and use of social media platforms by local stakeholders.
-The usual expectation is that highest levels of poverty and overall socio-economic inequality are accompanied by lower ICT diffusion rates.
+Part of the job requires research on the rate of ICT diffusion in the country at the state level as the project being designed will operate at the subnational level.
+For our purposes, ICTs include both Internet and mobile phone, and the use of social media platforms by local stakeholders.
+The usual expectation is that the highest levels of poverty and overall socioeconomic inequality are accompanied by lower ICT diffusion rates.

 According to many observers, the rapid diffusion of new ICTs such as the Internet and social media has empowered people all around the globe.
-Today, social media users for example have direct access to the public sphere and can thus launch campaigns to sway public opinion.
-These new channels have given voice to millions of people who previously could not be part of public discussions on issues that affected their lives.
+Today, social media users, for example, have direct access to the public sphere and can thus launch campaigns to sway public opinion.
+These new channels have given voice to millions of people who previously could not be part of open discussions on issues that affected their lives.